-Counselors with untreated psychological disorders, emotional problems and/or substance abuse disordersof their own can significantly compromise the effectiveness of counseling and other professional activities and may injure their clients.
+Counselors with untreated psychological disorders, emotional problems and/or substance abuse disorders of their own can significantly compromise the effectiveness of counseling and other professional activities and may injure their clients.
 If you are currently being treated for a psychological disorder, with psychotherapy, medications, and/or hospitalization, we would like you to inform the faculty through your advisor.

 If, in the judgment of the faculty, a psychological disorder, emotional problem and/or substance abuse is significantly compromising your work as a counselor in training, your continued participation in the CMHC Program will be evaluated by the faculty following the Evaluation and Retention Procedures.
-You may be asked to verify participation in a treatment program that deals with specific issues identified by thefaculty.
-If adequate change is not forthcoming, further action, including dismissal, may be taken by the faculty to protect client individuals and organizations.
+You may be asked to verify participation in a treatment program that deals with specific issues identified by the faculty.
+If adequate change is not forthcoming, further action, including dismissal, may be taken by the faculty to protect other students, SOU staff, client individuals, and organizations.